mattl1598/mattl1598/README.md

 ## My Current Projects
  Project | Description
  --- | ---
-[Project CORHA](project-corha) | A Collection of Random Helpful Algorithms - A python module with some useful functions and classes that I've written and collected over time.
+[Project CORHA](project-corha) | A Collection of Random Helpful Algorithms - A Python module with some useful functions and classes that I've written and collected over time.
 [Project Cherry Pi](project-cherry-pi) | My experimental flask website for testing ideas and learning new web technologies.
 [Project Magic Limes](project-magic-limes) - On Ice | WIP - A Machine Vision project for the automation of follow spotlights in theatre.
 (Postponed due to covid restrictions)
 [LED Clock](led-clock) - On Ice | WIP - The software behind running my back-lit ping pong ball clock.